Unemployment Insurance Handbook for Employers (UCB-201-P)

 The Department is unaware of eligibility issues unless someone brings them to our attention.
 The claimant is asked questions that would alert us to eligibility issues when (s)he makes an initial claim application and when (s)he files a weekly certification for benefits.
 However, we rely heavily on employers to verify information from the claimant and to bring other eligibility issues to our attention.
 The most common method that employers use to notify us about eligibility issues is completing and returning a required report which includes information about the eligibility issue (see Part 5).
 However, you may call or write to us at any time to raise an eligibility issue.
-The telephone numbers and addresses for our benefit centers are listed on the back of the handbook.
+The telephone numbers and addresses for our benefit centers are available online at http://dwd.wisconsin.gov/ui201/phone201.htm.
 Be sure to include the claimant's social security number and your UI account number in any correspondence.

 It is important for you to bring eligibility issues to our attention in a timely manner, even when your account is not currently liable for benefits paid to the claimant.
 If you have submitted a required benefit report and neglected to raise an eligibility question on the report itself, you should contact the UI benefit center shown on the report as soon as you recognize your error.
-(If you did not keep a copy of the report, call one of the benefit center numbers on the back of the handbook.)
+(If you did not keep a copy of the report, call one of the benefit centers.)
 Provide all supporting facts which pertain to the issue you are raising.
 If you take action to notify us immediately, you will reduce the likelihood of our paying benefits erroneously to the claimant.
 (See Part 5 for information about the effect of raising a late eligibility issue on your UI account.)

 When an eligibility issue is raised, a fact-finding investigation is conducted and the claimant is always given an opportunity to give a statement about the issue.
 Usually we need additional information from employers to resolve the issue.
 If the issue being investigated is a discharge, we often send a letter to the employer before the claimants interview to find out why the claimant was discharged, what prior incidents, if any, were also a factor, if progressive discipline was used, etc. The adjudicator may also follow-up the letter with a telephone call for clarification.
 The claimant can then respond to the specific allegations the employer has made when (s)he gives a statement.